-Matthew Jackson is the William D. Eberle Professor of Economics at Stanford University.
 In this lecture, Jackson presents a survey of the literature on the economic consequences of the structure of social networks and discusses both the theoretical and empirical findings concerning the “macro” and “micro” characteristics of social-interaction networks in determining learning, diffusion, decisions, and resulting behaviors.
-Jackson also discusses the challenges of accounting for the endogeneity of networks in assessing the relationship between the patterns of interactions and behaviors.

-Francis Bonahon is a professor of mathematics at the University of Southern California.
 In this lecture, Bonahon discusses curvature, which measures how much a curve is curved, or how much a surface is bent in space.
 Curvature plays an important role in physics, from soap films to relativity theory; it also comes up in objects that look very different from curves and surfaces, such as the very large networks that occur in the structure of very large data sets.
-Bonahon also discusses why the Internet looks more like a mountain saddle than a summit, and the impact that this has on the distribution of its traffic.

 Dr. Heiko Hoffmann is a senior researcher at HRL Laboratories, investigating cutting-edge technology in artificial intelligence and robotics.
 In this lecture, Hoffmann gives a comprehensive overview of the current state of robotics, the science behind training robots, and the future of the robotics industry, focusing on movement and detection.
 Hoffman also discusses the background necessary to pursue a career in AI or robotics and the challenges of entering the field.